 Anything outside the agreed scope.
 If you decide halfway through that you want a new boiler, an extra bathroom, or a different kitchen, that's a variation.
 We price it before we start it.

-If you have three quotes and ours is in the middle, that's the right place for us to be.
-If we're the cheapest, you're getting a quote that's missed something.
-If we're miles more expensive than the next, something has gone wrong on our end.
+Our pricing is in the middle of where small London residential builders price honestly — cheaper than big-firm agency rates, more than directory listings.
+If you have three quotes and ours is in the middle, we're probably the right fit.
+If we're the cheapest, we've missed something.
+If we're miles more than the next, something has gone wrong on our end.

 What you're paying for